Path defined for the authentication route, ex: auth/custom-auth-path/...

 VAULT_ADDRESS = "https://vault.vault.svc.cluster.local:8200"

-# Path to the socket used for communication with the Kubernetes API server
+# Path to the socket used for communication with the Kubernetes API server.
+Can be either abstract (@path/to/abstract.sock) or file path.

 SOCKET_PATH = "./sockets/vault-kms-provider.sock"

-# The level of permissions granted to the socket, choices are:
+# The level of permissions granted to the socket (does not apply to abstract sockets)

 # The string identifier used to store the encryption keys in the vault transit gateway